hono-preact

 Quick Start

-Build a movies list with a server loader and a form action — the full file pair pattern in one example.
+Build a movies list with a server loader and a form action.
+One example covers the full route-table + view + server pattern.

 Prerequisites